Save lives, from the workplace to anyplace.

 The National Safety Council is America’s leading nonprofit safety advocate.We focus on eliminating the leading causes of preventable injuries and deaths.

 Have questions?
 Visit our FAQs or contact NSC.

-In the 1980s, the United States saw a significant reduction in alcohol-involved crashes.
-This was due to such strategies as lowering the legal driving limit to 0.08 blood alcohol concentration (BAC), increasing the minimum legal drinking age to 21 and instituting educational campaigns about the dangers of drinking and driving.
+In the 1980s, the United States saw a significant reduction in alcohol-involved crashes due to lowering the legal driving limit to 0.08 blood alcohol concentration, increasing the minimum legal drinking age to 21 and instituting educational campaigns about the dangers of drinking and driving.

-However, for 20 years, drivers with alcohol concentrations at or above 0.08 have remained involved in one-third of all traffic fatalities in the U.S. That's about 10,000 lives lost every year.
+However, for more than 20 years, drivers with alcohol concentrations at or above 0.08 have remained involved in about one-third of all traffic fatalities in the U.S. That's about 10,000 lives lost every year.

 To reduce this toll, the National Safety Council supports:

 The legal alcohol concentration limit in all states is 0.08.
 Research shows that for the majority of drivers, driving performance has deteriorated significantly at this level.